fstrauf/txApp/posts/financial-runway-calculator-how-long-without-income.md

 - **Priority:** Optimize for long-term wealth building while maintaining adequate runway

 ## Building Your Financial Runway

+Our [free Google Sheet template](/fuck-you-money-sheet) is the perfect tool to help you track your expenses and build your runway systematically.

 ### The Systematic Approach